-Access the Credentials from clicking the Credential Types () icon from the left navigation bar.
+Access the Credentials from clicking Credential Types from the left navigation bar.
 If no custom credential types have been created, the Credential Types view will not have any to display and will prompt you to add one:

 If credential types have been created, this page displays a list of all existing and available Credential Types.